toastmod/box86-exec-layer/README.md

-# box86-exec-layer
+# boxec for box86 and box64
-A layer for `exec` that runs i386 binaries with box86.
+An `LD_PRELOAD`able layer for `exec` that runs i386/x86_64 binaries with box86 or box64 respectively.

-# I will begin working on this after my finals lol